-In all the locations where we live and work, Nestlé Waters North America is guided by our Community First principle, which states that we strive to operate in a manner that does not compromise the well-being of a local community.
-It’s our responsibility and privilege to give back to our local communities, and we work hard to be a good neighbor.
+In all the locations where we live and work, we are guided by our Community First principle, which states that we strive to operate in a manner that does not compromise the well-being of a local community.
+It’s our responsibility and privilege to give back to our local communities and we work hard to be a good neighbor.

 We are proud to support local California communities in a variety of ways, including: